 This is a shot of the shed with the battery sitting on the green box.
-The temps in here mimic that of our boat quite well.
+The temps in here mimic that of a boat on the hard, in the North East, quite well.

-In cold weather the self discharge of lead acid batteries slows dramatically to the point of nearly stopping.
+In cold weather the self discharge rate of lead acid batteries slows dramatically to the point of nearly stopping.
 The colder the temps the slower the self discharge.
-In an area that has more temperate winters the rate of self discharge will be slight faster.
+In an area that has more temperate winters, the rate of self discharge will be slight faster.

 December 14, 2012 - Resting Voltage